know not everyone likes guns but teaching your kids gun

 wind as quietly as possible and take advantage

-whilst during light drizzle overcast weather feeding
+in heavy rain, whilst during light drizzle overcast

-can occur all hours of the day.
+weather feeding can occur all hours of the day.

 1 - Cut the a ring around each leg of the rabbit,